fernsdavid25/to-do_app/README.md

 - **Responsive Design**: optimized for all devices.
 - **Fast Loading & Smart Caching**: Powered by React Query, ensuring instant page loads and minimized network requests.
 - **Real-time Sync**: Tasks update instantly across all devices using Supabase Realtime.
 To test it, login to the app in two different devices using the same account and try to add a task in one device, it should appear in the other device instantly(this also works for updating, marking as complete and deleting).
+- **Security**: Built-in SQL injection prevention via Supabase's parameterized query builder, ensuring all user inputs are automatically sanitized.
-- **Additional Features**: toast notifications for user feedback, confirmation dialog for deletion, validation for empty fields, empty states, and loading states.
+- **Additional Features**: toast notifications for user feedback, confirmation dialog for deletion, empty states, and loading states.

+### Handling Edge Cases
+- **Responsive Text Handling**: robust CSS truncation ensures long text and URLs don't break the layout, expanding fully on click.
+- **Input Validation**: enforced 200-character limit and prevented empty submissions on titles to maintain data integrity.
+- **Smart Selection**: intelligent click handling detects text selection, allowing users to copy text without triggering the expand/collapse action.

 ## Design Decisions